rtc-io/rtc-quickconnect/README.md

 - `iceServers`

   This provides a list of ice servers that can be used to help negotiate a connection between peers.

+- `constraints` (default: '')

+  An optional RTCConstraints object that is handed to the , e.g.
+  constraints: {"optional": [ {'googIPv6': 'false'} ] }  or
+  constraints: {"optional": [ {RtpDataChannels: true} ] }

 #### Options for P2P negotiation